 Today, because of the internet, employers with a few clicks of a computer mouse can discover an applicant’s criminal history, driving record, even their credit score.
 Ninety-seven percent (97%) of employers run criminal background checks prior to making a hiring decision.
-If there is a conviction on your criminal record, over 50% of the companies will not even interview applicants.
+If there is a conviction on your criminal record, one study reveal that over 50% of the employers will not even interview you.

-A relatively minor criminal charge(s) can become a life sentence for those seeking a new job.
-Under Kentucky law, if a criminal offense is expunged, you do not have to disclose it on a job application, college application or any other application.
+A criminal record can impact many areas of your life.
+Under Kentucky law, if a criminal offense is expunged, you do not have to disclose it on a job application, college application, credit application or any other application.

 Unfortunately, many people mistakenly assume that a dismissed charge will not appear on their criminal record.
-A charge resulting in a dismissal or a criminal conviction remains on your record forever unless you return to court and file a motion to expunge.
+Any charge resulting in either a dismissal or a criminal conviction will remain on your record forever, unless you return to court and file a motion to expunge.
 Our new law also makes it easier to get rid of indictments and most misdemeanors.